SarthakMakhija/bitcask/README.md

 ### Compaction
 Every update and delete operation is also an append operation to a data file.
 This model may use up a lot of space over time, since we just write out new values without touching the old ones.
 A process for compaction that is referred to as "merging" solves this.
 The merge process iterates over all non-active (i.e. immutable) files and produces as output a set of data files containing only the latest values of each present key.

+# Code comments
+The implementation has code comments to help the readers understand the reasons behind various decisions and explain the working of the bitcask model.

 # Reference
 [bitcask introduction](https://riak.com/assets/bitcask-intro.pdf)